sc18zs/csci596_final_project/README.md

 > + Improve memory access locality and minimize cache misses by reordering particles based on spatial locality.
 > + Use performance analysis tools to monitor cache hit rates and overall execution time.
 Compare results with the baseline (non-optimized approach) to verify the impact of reordering.

+2. Using load balancing to ensure the computational work is evenly distributed across all processors during a molecular dynamics simulation.
+When some processors have more atoms to compute than others, it creates inefficiency as some processors sit idle waiting for the heavily loaded ones to finish.
+> + Performing a load balancing check every certain step and see if imbalance has occurred, to simplify, we may dentify the most overloaded and underloaded processors.
+> + Then the goal is try to move atoms from the overloaded to underloaded.
+Update such information and continue simluation.

 ## Previous work
 ### pmd.c